 Transfer the footage to a computer

-This is the most popular method, and the one that you can use with any dash cam.
+This is the most popular method and the one that you can use with any dash cam.
 You don’t need it to have a built-in display, you don’t need it to have Wi-Fi.
-You can do this with either a dash cam with internal storage, or one that uses a memory card.
+You can do this with either a dash cam with internal storage or one that uses a memory card.

 If you have internal storage, disconnect the dash cam from your vehicle, and use a (usually included) USB cable to connect it to your computer.
 Then, you can access the internal storage as if it were a hard drive, and transfer all the video files to your computer.

 If you have a memory card, you could still use a cable, or you could use a memory card reader to plug in the card in your computer.
-After that, it’s the same thing like internal storage – copy the footage from the memory card to your computer, and you can review it whenever you want.
+After that, it’s the same thing as internal storage – copy the footage from the memory card to your computer, and you can review it whenever you want.

 Wrapping things up